Tencent Seeks to Dismiss Sony’s Lawsuit Over Light of Motiram

 “At bottom, Sony’s effort is not aimed at fighting off piracy, plagiarism, or any genuine threat to intellectual property.
 It is an improper attempt to fence off a well-trodden corner of popular culture and declare it Sony’s exclusive domain,” the complaint reads.

-Nintendo and Palworld saw a very similar lawsuit, where Nintendo pressured Palworld in an attempt to take legal precedent over the indie company.
-Despite the legal pressures, Palworld continues to see updates and to flourish, having celebrated its 32 million player milestone months ago.
+Nintendo and Palworld saw a similar lawsuit, where Nintendo pressured Palworld in an attempt to take legal precedent over the indie company.
+Despite the legal pressures, Palworld continues to see updates and to flourish, having celebrated its 32-million-player milestone months ago.
 Palworld did see small gameplay adjustments to compromise with legal claims, but the game is alive and kicking.

 Previous article